This article was first published in October 2018 and updated in December 2019

 When you get in the water, you’ll notice that there are ropes designating which side of the water you should stay on, and this is to keep swimmers safe from the boats and yachts that also like to frequent this beautiful spot during the peak summer months.

-If you are feeling peckish, you can get food and drinks from the kiosk or nearby hotel, although it will come at a steep price.
+Facilities at Blue Lagoon: If you are feeling peckish, you can get food and drinks from the kiosk or nearby hotel, although it will come at a steep price.
 As do the parasols and loungers.

 How to get to the Blue Lagoon: To reach Blue Lagoon beach, you can either travel by ferry from Gozo or Malta, or take one of the boat taxi operators or boat cruises that are available.

 Keep in mind that Comino is a car-free island so your next best bet is to travel by bus.
 Just make sure to get there early as it tends to get pretty packed by midday.